LordTzarBlitz/MKWorld_TimeTrials/.github/ISSUE_TEMPLATE/strategy-idea.md

 Add all stages that your idea applies to.
 If you don't know yet, write "N/A".

 **Who found the strategy?**
-If there are multiple people, or multiple approaches found by different people, add all of them.
+If there are multiple people, add all of them.
+(Also add them if they found a different approach, but didn’t contribute to the main strategy.)

 **Describe the Strategy Idea you are submitting.**
 A clear and concise description of what you have in mind.